KeithSBB/led-control-service/README.md

 This repository contains a systemd service for controlling LEDs on Raspberry Pi 4B GPIO chips using libgpiod C++ bindings.
 The service is designed and coded based on the specifications in requirements.md.

-This project was developed, written, and troubleshooted using Grok 4 by xAI, based on the requirements.md file.
+This project was developed, written, and partially troubleshooted using Grok 4 by xAI, based on the requirements.md file.
+Grok 4 failed to fix problems so a human performed the final fixes.

 ## Installation
 1. Clone the repo: `git clone https://github.com/KeithSBB/led-control-service.git`
-2. Create build directory: `cd led-control-service; mkdir build; cd build`
+2. cd ~/led-control-service
-3. Run CMake: `cmake ..`
-4. Build: `make`
-5. Install: `sudo make install`
+3. run ./install.sh

 This installs:
 - Binaries: /usr/bin/led-service, /usr/bin/ledctl